danang-id/simple-crypto-js/README.md

 ## Version Management

-We use [SemVer](http://semver.org/) for version management.
+We use [Semantic Versioning](http://semver.org/) for version management.
 For the versions available, see the [tags on this repository](https://github.com/danang-id/simple-crypto-js/tags).

 ## Authors